Integrating Pagy with Hanami

 Tags: hanami pagination

 This article was written by me – Paweł Świątkowski – on 01 Jun 2018.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.